A John Craddock Hands-on Masterclass:

 32 900,- eks.
 VAT. per person

-The day will start with an introduction to identity and authentication/authorization protocol.
+The course will start with an introduction to identity and authentication/authorization protocol.
 Even if you switch to federated protocols there will inevitably be applications using Windows Authentication that you will need to integrate.
 To perform that integration requires Kerberos authentication.
 In this first day you will integrate, configure and troubleshoot Kerberos for variety of situations.
 Some of the scenarios are decidedly tricky and you will be challenged by cross-forest implementations.
 Even if you don’t have a requirement for Kerberos, in your environment, the tools and techniques that you will learn will work across all protocols.

 Baseline captures with Wireshark